 - how to care for your terrarium

 Some terrarium choices include: mason, pickle and candle jars, small fishbowls and aquariums, vases, beakers and flasks, large drinking glasses and brandy snifters, cake stands and clear cookie jars, or just about any glass container 4 - 8 inches in diameter and at least 6 inches tall.
 Open to such variations as a collection of small cordial glasses or votives.
-Of course, if you happen to have an unused hand-blown glass terrarium just sitting around, this is the perfect opportunity to replant it.
+It will need to have a wide opening at the top and not a narrow one.

 Class usually lasts about 2.5-3 hours, depending on how quickly you work!